July 28, 2017

 We had some time to kill before our next scheduled stop, so we went to the local post office to mail ourselves a letter with a Baikonur stamp.
 I also bought myself a first day cover of the commemorative stamp issued for the 50th anniversary of Yuri Gagarin's historical space flight.

 The cosmonauts were scheduled to depart from their rooms at the Cosmonaut Hotel at 4:00 p.m., so we got to the site at least an hour early and I lined up outside the iron gate.
 At first I thought we would only be able to take pictures from outside the gate, but they actually let all of us inside the parking lot, not too far away from the buses.
-After an hour of being under the scorching sun - during which time I was almost sure that the Continental rubber on the sale of my Adidas sneakers actually started to melt due to the high temperature of the asphalt beneath my feet - the three cosmonauts finally emerged to the crowd's cheers.
+After an hour of being under the scorching sun - during which time I was almost sure that the Continental rubber on the sole of my Adidas sneakers actually started to melt due to the high temperature of the asphalt beneath my feet - the three cosmonauts finally emerged to the crowd's cheers.

 After the cosmonauts left, we strolled around the Avenue of the Cosmonauts behind the Cosmonaut Hotel.
 Yuri Gagarin began the tradition of planting a tree here before his mission, and every cosmonaut has followed in his footsteps ever since - planting either elm or poplar.
 Naturally, most of the tourists want to snap a picture or two in front of Gagarin's tree... which is the oldest and tallest.